 HOW TO BECOME A VOLUNTEER:

-- Please complete our application for the San Diego, Oceanside or Escondido Campus during our next recruitment period.
+- Attend our Volunteer Info Session at the San Diego, Oceanside or Escondido Campus during our next recruitment period.
 We recruit volunteers every other month, starting in January of each year.

 - A background check and/or DMV check is required prior to volunteering for PAWS positions that work directly with homebound clients.